kaloan/Numerical-Differential-Equations-Mathematica/README.md

 # Numerical-Differential-Equations-Mathematica

 Some numerical methods for differential equations (finite difference for ODE and PDE) implemented in Mathematica.
+More information can be found at the [corresponding course](https://www.nice-math.com/nm-for-differential-equations-1).

 # Side notes
 I am proud of coming up with the matrix form of RK45 in multidimensional problems (in ODERocket).